Posted January 11th, 2019 by Amy Danise

 Liability car insurance pays others when you cause a car accident.
-It will pay for the medical bills and property damage for others.
+It will pay for the medical bills and property damage to others.
 Here are important things to know about liability insurance:

 - Liability car insurance does not pay for any damage to your own car.
 If you want that type of coverage, buy collision and comprehensive insurance.
-If you have a car loan, your lender probably already requires them.
+If you have a car loan or lease, you're probably already required to buy them.

 Is car insurance required in every state?

 No, not all states require liability insurance.
 But every state except New Hampshire requires some form of "financial responsibility."
 In those states, you can skip car insurance and instead post a bond or deposit cash with the state.
 Most people find it easier to get car insurance quotes and buy insurance rather than give the state about $50,000 or more.

 Alaska residents who live in areas not connected to roads are not required to register their cars or buy car insurance.

-Liability car insurance is often written as a series of three numbers, such as 100/300/50.
+Liability car insurance is written as a series of three numbers, such as 100/300/50.
 Here's what it means: